matthewdurbin/RadSI/README.md

         pip install -i https://test.pypi.org/simple/ RadSI==1.0.6

 Your Inventory will be stored in the current working directory upon the nessesary use of the "INITIALIZE" command.
-To access a inventory, make sure you are in the directory that you "INITIALIZE"-d in.
+To access the Inventory, make sure you are in the directory that you "INITIALIZE"-d in.
+You can use different directories for different inventories.

 If you need to add a package from the Dependencies section, and you have pip, you can do so as follows: